hugomarisco/keykey.kitchen/content/recipes/balado-daging-sapi-kentang/index.en.md

   * Use extra oil while sautéing to prevent the sambal from drying out.
 ---
-Who could say no to a spicy and savory dish like Spicy Beef and Potato Balado?
+This Balado Beef and Potato dish is perfect for those who love spicy and savory food.
 Tender beef and crispy potatoes, coated in a flavorful balado sauce, will surely boost your appetite.
 Let’s get cooking!

 For: 2-3 servings\
 Time: 50 minutes